Homesteading Family Logo

 A sunny field on a fall day.

 Lastly, Redmond is not the only source to get your minerals, but we strongly recommend them here because we have used Redmond for nearly 20 years, have been to their facilities and know the quality of what they are producing.
-We also love that they are USA made by American families!
+We love that they are USA made by American families!

 A man and wife smiling.